Dk4LL/vim/README.md

-# My personal config for the Vim
+# My personal config for the VIm